-The only fraud-related violations agencies should not report under the Fraud Offenses category are Counterfeiting/Forgery and Bad Checks.
+The only fraud-related violations agencies should not report under the Fraud Offenses category is Counterfeiting/Forgery.
 These offenses have their own specific offense classifications.

-Examples of common fraud involve cases in which an offender rents something of value, e.g., equipment or an automobile, for a period of time but does not return the item.
+Examples of common fraud involve cases in which an offender rents something of value, e.g., equipment or an automobile, for a time but does not return the item.
 Agencies should classify this offense, conversion of goods lawfully possessed by a bailee, as Fraud and not Larceny.
 In such cases, the offenders originally had lawful possession of the property (the property was either rented or loaned) and through deceit (they promised to return it) kept the property.